 - They want some visual eye candy and think slideshows looks “cool”

 The bottom line is that slideshows on websites are now considered a bit ‘old hat’.
-They don’t increase customer engagement and they are a constant distraction from your core marketing message, not an enhancement to it.
+They don’t increase visitor engagement and they are a constant distraction from your core marketing message, not an enhancement to it.

 MISTAKE 3 – POORLY CONTRASTING FONTS